LewisProjects/RedditVideoMakerBot-website/docs/faq.md

 ## Preview TTS Voice

-Run the `GUI.py` - it will open a browser window with a GUI option to change settings.
+Run the `python GUI.py`, it will open a browser window with a GUI option to change settings.
 You can click on the `Settings` button in the header and click on the `Speaker` icon next to each applicable option to preview the voice.

 ## NSFW Posts Not Working